voschezang/ABM/README.md

 # Setup

-Make sure that `pip3` is installed.
+Make sure that `pip3` is installed (python version >= 3.6).
 On Mac or Linux run the following commands in your terminal.
-Alternatively, you can copy the corresponding commands from `Makefile`.
+On Windows you may have to install [make](http://gnuwin32.sourceforge.net/packages/make.htm) for PowerShell .

 ```
 git clone https://github.com/voschezang/ABM